-The RabbitMQ Stream Java Client is a Java library to communicate with the RabbitMQ Stream Plugin.
-It allows creating and deleting streams, as well as publishing to and consuming from these streams.
+The RabbitMQ Stream Java Client is a Java library for communicating with the RabbitMQ Stream Plugin.
+Use it to create and delete streams, publish messages, and consume from streams.
 Learn more in the client overview.

 This library requires at least Java 11, but Java 21 or more is recommended.